Amy-L-Adams/kakariki/SNPCalling_AA.md

 module load BEDTools

 bedtools maskfasta -fi GCA_025629965.1_ASM2562996v1_genomic.fna  -bed ../output_refmap/populations.snps.vcf -fo GCA_025629965.1_ASM2562996v1_genomic_maskedbysnps.fna
+#When running the above, BEDTools should replace the bases at SNP positions with N.
-#I used the vcf to check the masked fasta and it does seem to make sense
+I used the vcf to check the masked fasta and it does seem to make sense
 ```

 GCA_025629965.1_ASM2562996v1_genomic_maskedbysnps.fna is masked